Education Bulletin - 1 October 2020

 The Naval Families Federation (NFF) are keen to share some resources with you to support Royal Navy and Royal Marine families in your school.

 Their Family Book resource project has been running for the past 2 years, to provide serving personnel and their families with book resources to help them during periods of separation and deployment.
 This project has been extended, and the Royal Navy and Royal Marines Charity (RNRMC) have agreed to fund the continuation with additional resources that are relevant to the current Covid-19 situation.
 The project includes resources to assist with times of parental absence, relationships, parenting, anxiety and bereavement.
-You can find out more about the project here.

 If you have children from serving RN/RM families, the NFF is looking to supply your setting with a small number of books, through a books for schools initiative.
 The books on separation and resilience may be particularly useful at the moment.
 If you are interested in receiving this package please contact Pete Hawley, the NFF officer for Plymouth and the South West at: firstname.lastname@example.org